 “Partnering with organizations like Littleton Soccer aligns with our mission of bringing medical expertise directly to athletes,” said Bridget Younger, Manager, Sports Medicine Center at Children’s Hospital Colorado.
 “We keep them safe so they can enjoy the sport they love.
 Our athletic trainers are an invaluable resource to youth sports organizations, providing immediate care to injured athletes.
 They also develop best practice policies and emergency action plans to improve the overall safety of competition."

 Children’s Colorado will be Broomfield Soccer’s Preferred Healthcare Provider and the Sports Medicine Center will extend its reach to more than 3,000 kids, providing them with invaluable support from a fully integrated care team.
-These young athletes will now have direct access to Children’s Colorado’s doctors, athletic trainers, physical therapists, dieticians and specialists within our Sports Medicine Partnership program.
+These young athletes will now have direct access to Children’s Colorado’s doctors, athletic trainers, physical therapists, dietitians and specialists within our Sports Medicine Partnership program.

 Children’s Colorado will provide an athletic trainer at Stenger Soccer Complex home games during the league season, at hosted tournaments and at the REAL EDGE Soccer Club office one day per week for visits.